croomjm/RoboND-Perception-Project/project_submission/writeup.md

  ### d.
 Investigate why the collision map does not update correctly after each object is picked
  ### e.
 Learn to determine whether the object was successfully dropped in the box, and attempt to pick it up again if not
   #### i. would require a change in architecture since now pointcloud is only passed in before the pick and place routine starts
+ ### f.
+Improve the efficiency of the capture script by vectorizing the histogram processing in numpy

 ### Writeup / README